 Ask About Scholarships

-Many accredited rehab facilities, including the Florida House Experience, offer a limited number of scholarships for patients who simply don’t have the financial means to access the addiction treatment help they desperately need.
+Many accredited rehab facilities, including FHE Health, offer a limited number of scholarships for patients who simply don’t have the financial means to access the addiction treatment help they desperately need.

 These scholarships are sponsored by either the treatment center itself, the alumni or a third-party individual or organization like a community-based service group, church or union.
 Occasionally, a treatment center graduate will decide to “pay it forward” by funding a scholarship at the facility where they got clean.
 It’s also common for members of the recovery community to designate funds from their wills to be used towards addiction center scholarships for addicts who can’t afford to pay.